MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 ## What is the Updates app

-The Updates app in Teams provides a centralized place for members of your organization to create, review, and submit reports.
+The Updates app in Teams provides a centralized place for members of your organization to create, review, and submit updates.
 By creating templates, you can use the Updates app to keep track of anything your organization needs.

 In Teams, users can get Updates from the Teams app store.
-They'll see all of the reports they need to submit on the **Submit** page.
+They'll see all of the updates they need to submit on the **Submit** page.
-When a user is assigned a report, it will show up in their Teams activity feed.
+When a user is assigned an update, it will show up in their Teams activity feed.
 Users can also view all their current update requests and previous submissions in the Updates app.
-In addition, anyone can create templates and send out report requests.
+In addition, anyone can create templates and send out update requests.

 Updates comes with both out-of-the-box templates for common business scenarios and the option to create your own template.
-Anyone can create a template for new Updates reports. <!--link to end user content here-->
+Anyone can create a template for new types of updates. <!--link to end user content here-->

 ## Example scenario

-Employees at a clothing store are responsible for counting the till at opening and closing time every day.
-Whoever is in charge of counting fills out the report in Updates, where they can also explain any discrepancies.
-Sales staff also receive a number of requests for a certain sold-out item.
-They submit an inventory report to let the operations office know that the item is in high demand.
-Every 6 months, the store manager submits employee performance reviews in Updates.
+Employees at a clothing store are responsible for opening and closing the store every day.
+Every morning, the shift leader fills out the Store opening update, which is an out-of-the-box template in the Updates app.
+In this update, they describe any issues with the previous night's closing, answer questions about the cleanliness of the store, and report any supplies that need replenished.
+Submitting an update lets them communicate their needs for the store and any problems quickly and efficiently.
+Daily updates also give the store associates an opportunity to highlight what's going well.

 Meanwhile, a team of remote workers is updating the store's website.
 They're spread across time zones, so daily stand-up meetings aren't convenient.
 Instead, each of the team members submits daily Updates reports on their progress to the team leader.